Wednesday, January 29, 2025

 Anna Margarethe Elizabeth Feucht:

-Kunigunde Margarethe Rosa Feucht - born 12 January 1864 and died 11 November 1908.
-She was known alternatively as Rosa, Rose and even Kunigunde on various documents throughout her life.
+Kunigunde Margarethe Rosa Feucht - born January 12,1864 and died November 11,1908.
+She was known alternately as Rosa, Rose and even Kunigunde on various documents throughout her life.

 Kunigunde Margarethe Rosa Feucht: